wnopraf/css-training/readme.md

 # Css training

-A proyect created to help me increasing my css skills learning by doing.
+A project created to help me increasing my css skills learning by doing.
 I think that could help beginners to learn following the same path.

 ## How to